andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 > ...had been so self-conscious about being dark-skinned that he used to go to the fields to get buffalo milk to spread on his face, thinking it would make him lighter.
 It was only when he met my mother that he became comfortable in his own skin.
 Being loved by such a beautiful girl gave him confidence. (p.
 15)

-Ziauddin’s hard work, intellect, and character are not enough to reassure him of his value.
+Ziauddin’s hard work and upstanding character are not enough to reassure him of his value.
 Instead, his self-worth improves only because a woman with light skin deems him worthy.

 Malala absorbs her culture’s desire for light skin.
 She shares, “I wished I had [my mother’s] white-lily skin, fine features and green eyes, but instead had inherited the sallow complexion, wide nose and brown eyes of my father” (p.
 15).
 As a fifteen-year-old, Malala uses cream to whiten her skin.
 She recalls an exchange with a friend: